stac-utils/pystac-client/docs/usage.rst

     MYD11A1.A2019002.h12v04.006.2019003174703
     MYD11A1.A2019001.h12v04.006.2019002165238

-The :meth:`~pystac_client.ItemSearch.items` method handles retrieval of successive pages of results by finding any links with a ``"rel"`` type of ``"next"`` and parsing them to construct the next request.
+The :meth:`~pystac_client.ItemSearch.get_items` and related methods handle retrieval of successive pages of results by finding links with a ``"rel"`` type of ``"next"`` and parsing them to construct the next request.
 The default implementation of this ``"next"`` link parsing assumes that the link follows the spec for an extended STAC link as described in the `STAC API - Item Search: Paging <https://github.com/radiantearth/stac-api-spec/tree/master/item-search#paging>`__ section.
 See the :mod:`Paging <pystac_client.paging>` docs for details on how to customize this behavior.